 Chapter 1541: DIVISION OF PARKS AND RECREATION

 The division of parks and recreation shall create, supervise, operate, protect, and maintain a system of state parks and promote the use thereof by the public.
-Within thirty days after August 11, 1949, all state properties, the major function of which is park in nature, shall be so classified and transferred to the department of natural resources, except roadside parks of the department of transportation and lands of the Ohio state archaeological and historical society.
+Within thirty days after August 11, 1949, all state properties, the major function of which is park in nature, shall be so classified and transferred to the department of natural resources, except roadside parks of the department of transportation and lands of the Ohio history connection.

 Effective Date: 04-09-1986

 The chief of the division of parks and recreation shall prepare and submit to the director of natural resources maps and descriptions of the areas of lands and waters which the chief intends to designate as state park purchase areas.
 Such state park purchase areas may include lands and waters at the time belonging to the state, together with lands and waters not belonging to the state but which for reasons of protection, utilization, and administration should be subject to purchase by the state for park purposes.
 If such area is approved by the director and the recreation and resources council, it shall be known as a state park purchase area, and the map and description thereof, with the approval of the director indorsed thereon, shall be filed in duplicate with the auditor of state and the attorney general.